Surf film: Surfing documentaries

 During the 1980s, the market for surf films surged with the release of more affordable video cameras.
-By the 1990s, the surfing market became saturated with low and medium budget surf films, many with sound tracks that reflected the surf music.
-VHS and DVDs made the surf film viewing experience an "at home" affair, and the era of joining friends or taking a girl to "surf movie night" at the local high school soon waned.
+By the following decade, the surfing market became saturated with low- and medium-budget surf films, many with soundtracks that reflected surf music.
+With the advent of surf films on VHS and DVD led to a decrease in public showings.
 Furthermore, large surf brands began sponsoring surf films to promote clothing and product sales.
-Titles like Sonny Miller's, The Search for Rip Curl redefined the genre with exotic locales, big budgets and name surfers, such as Tom Curren.
+Titles like Sonny Miller's The Search for Rip Curl redefined the genre with exotic locales, big budgets, and big name surfers such as Tom Curren.

-In the late 1990s to the present, there has been a revival of the "independent surf film."
-Artists, like The Malloys, Jack Johnson (musician) and Jason Baffa have reinvented the genre by shooting self-financed 16mm motion picture film and utilizing indy music bands like G. Love, Alexi Murdoch, Mojave 3, White Buffalo and Donavon Frankenreiter, creating what the surf media has called, "modern classics."
-Some venues still screen surfing films on the big screen.
+Since the late 1990s, there has been a revival of the independent surf film.
+Artists such as The Malloys, Jack Johnson, and Jason Baffa have reinvented the genre by shooting self-financed 16mm films with music by artists including G. Love, Alexi Murdoch, Mojave 3, White Buffalo, and Donavon Frankenreiter, creating what the surf media has called "modern classics."
+Some venues still show surfing films on the big screen.